linyilu0323/SDCND_Notes/README.md

 - Lesson 4: Particle Filters
 - Lesson 5: Implementation of Particle Filters [Link to notes](S1L24_KalmanFilter.md)
 - **Lesson 6 (Project):** Kidnapped Vehicle Project [@Github](https://github.com/linyilu0323/CarND_P6_Localization)
+  - In this project you will implement a 2 dimensional particle filter in C++, and try to find the exact location of the kidnapped vehicle with sensor data.

+---

 ### Section 5: Planning